kuma35/thinking-forth-translate/chapter4.rst

 .. figure:: fig4-7.png
    :name: fig4-7
-   :alt: The traditional compiler vs. the Forth compiler.

    The traditional compiler vs. the Forth compiler.

 -  Scan for the next word in the input stream and look it up in the dictionary.